 SA Objective Appraisal Questions Economic Factors Will it meet the employment needs of the local community?
-Achieve a strong, Will it help diversify the economy? sustainable economy Will it enhance the vitality of urban centres? and prosperity for the benefit of all the Will it support small businesses?
-Borough's Will it ensure an appropriate supply of employment sites within the inhabitants, through on-going investment Borough to support sustainable economic development? (public and private) Will it provide employment land near to the potential workforce? will te provide employment land flear to the potential workforce:
+Achieve a strong, stable and Will it help diversify the economy? sustainable economy and prosperity for Will it enhance the vitality of urban centres? the benefit of all the Will it support small businesses?
+Borough's Will it ensure an appropriate supply of employment sites within the inhabitants, through Borough to support sustainable economic development? on-going investment (public and private) Will it provide employment land near to the potential workforce?

 SA Objective Appraisal Questions Will it encourage investment to develop deprived areas and focusing resources in areas of greatest need?
 Will it promote sustainable tourism?
 To enhance the vitality of town Will it improve the economic viability of town centres? centres Will it maintain a balanced mix of development?
 Social Factors Will it increase the supply of affordable housing?
-Provide decent and affordable housing Will it promote a range of housing types and tenure? for all, of the right Will it reduce the number of unfit/non-decent/empty homes? quantity, type, tenure and Will it reduce homelessness? affordability to meet local needs, in clean, safe and pleasant environments Ensure easy and Will it maintain and enhance existing facilities? equitable access to services, facilities and opportunities, Will it put unacceptable pressure on existing services and community facilities? including jobs and learning, and that people are not Will it improve access to local services and facilities?
+Provide decent and affordable housing Will it promote a range of housing types and tenure? for all, of the right Will it reduce the number of unfit/non-decent/empty homes? quantity, type, tenure and affordability to meet Will it reduce homelessness? local needs, in clean, safe and pleasant environments Ensure easy and equitable access to Will it maintain and enhance existing facilities? services, facilities and opportunities, Will it put unacceptable pressure on existing services and community facilities? including jobs and learning, and that people are not Will it improve access to local services and facilities?